Beer Stein Marker

-Beer Stein Markers were puppets of knitted wool used by Bavarian beer drinkers to clearly identify their tankards when sent back for refilling.
-The puppets were usually about 10cm high and fixed to the thumbpiece on the lid.
-Traditionally they were caricatures of politicians of the time, both popular and unpopular.
-The custom was particularly to be seen at the Löwenbräukeller in Munich during the 1890s.
+Beer Stein Markers were traditionally used by Bavarian beer drinkers as a unique and creative way to identify their beer tankards.
+These markers, typically about 10cm high, were knitted wool puppets affixed to the thumbpiece on the lid of the tankard.
+The puppets often took the form of caricatures of contemporary politicians, both popular and unpopular, adding a humorous and satirical element to the practice.
+This custom was particularly prevalent at the Löwenbräukeller in Munich during the 1890s.

 In his 1897 article on beer-markers George Dollar wrote that the "beer-marker" custom has been known to Munich for many years, and that it has been adopted in nearly all of the German cities and towns.
 In the Löwenbräu Keller the markers are sold for fifty pfennige, or sixpence, each, by an old woman who goes round amongst the beer-drinkers with a basket.
 She is a well-known character in Munich, and knits the figures herself.

+The tradition of using beer markers has been a part of Munich's culture for many years and has been adopted in various other German cities and towns.
+In the Löwenbräu Keller, these markers were sold by a well-known local woman who knitted the figures herself and sold them for fifty pfennige, or sixpence, each.

-A more modern solution is to affix a brightly coloured plastic token to beer bottles at social gatherings and thereby to prevent confusion.
+In more recent times, the practice has evolved to use brightly coloured plastic tokens affixed to beer bottles at social gatherings to prevent confusion, reflecting the ongoing need for clear identification of individual drinks.